jscpeterson/reminders/README.md

     `cp params.ini.example params.ini`
   * Enter the email addresses for your fake users in params.ini.
 The emails should be real accounts you can check.
-  * Run the management command to create the users `python manage.py create_fake_users`
+  * Run the management command to create the users.

+    `python manage.py create_fake_users`

 * Run the server.